 Weed control is also important obviously; a mulch helps.
 Companion planting is not unimportant.
 Here they are protecting kale from bugs and diseases.

-A clump of leek seedlings like this will never thrive unless you split them and plant them out.
+A clump of leek seedlings like the one below will never thrive unless you split them and plant them out.